 Enlarged ear-piercing hole

-Enlarged plugs, or “gauges,” are a common fashion choice among young patients.
-Believed to be part of the body art movement from the 1980s, this method involves wearing plugs or gauge earrings that gradually stretch and expand in size, from 1mm to more than 2cm large.
-It leaves a large gaping hole in the earlobe.
+Enlarged plugs, or “gauges,” are a common choice of fashion for the ears among young patients.
+Believed to be partly originating from the body art movement throughout the 1980s, this method or decorating the ear involves wearing plugs or gauge earrings that are frequently changed to gradually stretch and expand the opening in size, starting at 1mm to more than 2cm large.
+It leaves a large gaping hole in the earlobe, the desired result of these patients.

-To reduce the size of this hole, one can reverse the size of the earrings gradually.
+Should it be desired, to reduce the size of this hole, simply reverse the process with the size of the earrings.
 However, this does not guarantee a complete reduction in size, especially when one has an overly stretched hole.
-Due to the increase of gauge wearers over the years, the demand for earlobe repair in clinics is much higher than before.
+Relatedly, due to the increase of gauge wearers over the years, the demand for earlobe repair in clinics has become higher than ever.

 Guide to treatments